Mirror Descent Under Generalized Smoothness: Introduction

 However, existing studies on generalized smoothness suffer from a critical limitation: the definition is limited to $\ell_2$-norm and thus can only relate to optimization algorithms based on gradient descent in the Euclidean space.
-In particular, none of the existing work has considered mirror descent~\citep{beck2003mirror}, a powerful optimization algorithm tailored for non-Euclidean problems.
-Over the years, algorithmic adaptivity to diverse geometries has received tremendous success in traditional ML~\citep{ben2001ordered,pmlr-v125-zhang20a}, reinforcement learning~\citep{MontgomeryNIPS2016Guided,NEURIPS2019_cc965788,tomar2022mirror,lan2023policy,alfano2025learning}, network quantization~\citep{pmlr-v130-ajanthan21a}, watermarking diffusion models~\citep{liu2023MirrorDiffusion}, and LLM preference alignment~\citep{pmlr-v235-munos24a,zhang2025iterative,zhang2025improving,wu2025multi}.
-Given the indispensable role of mirror descent in these advancements, a natural question arises:
+In particular, none of the existing work has considered mirror descent (MD)~\citep{beck2003mirror}, a powerful optimization algorithm tailored for non-Euclidean problems.
+Over the years, algorithmic adaptivity to diverse geometries has received tremendous success in traditional ML~\citep{ben2001ordered,pmlr-v125-zhang20a}, reinforcement learning~\citep{MontgomeryNIPS2016Guided,NEURIPS2019_cc965788,tomar2022mirror,lan2023policy,alfano2025learning}, network quantization~\citep{pmlr-v130-ajanthan21a}, over-parameterization regimes~\citep{sun2022mirror}, watermarking diffusion models~\citep{liu2023MirrorDiffusion}, pretraining and post-training of LLMs~\citep{xie2023doremi,pmlr-v235-munos24a,zhang2025improving,zhang2025iterative,wu2026multi}.
+Given the indispensable role of MD in these advancements, a natural question arises:

 We answer this question affirmatively by devising a new notion of generalized smoothness called $\ell*$-smoothness, which is defined under an arbitrary norm rather than $\ell_2$-norm, with full coverage of the $\ell$-smoothness proposed by~\citet{Li2023GS}.
 To be more specific, we provide a fine-grained characterization of the matrix norm by utilizing a general norm and its dual.
 Under the $\ell*$-smoothness condition, we establish the convergence of mirror descent, accelerated mirror descent, optimistic mirror descent, and mirror prox algorithms, all matching classic results under $L$-smoothness in deterministic convex optimization.
-Similar to~\citet{Li2023GS}, the key ingredient in our analysis is to connect the gradients' dual norm with the suboptimality gap.
+The key ingredient in our analysis is to bridge the gradients' dual norm with the suboptimality gap.
 To this end, we establish a generalized self-bounding property under $\ell*$-smoothness (\cref{lem:pl-inequality}), which bounds the gradient's dual norm by the product of the suboptimality gap and the local Lipschitz constant.
-For different types of mirror descent algorithms, we employ various strategies to demonstrate that the suboptimality gaps along the optimization trajectory can be bounded by the initial one, which may be of independent interest. \setParDis
+For different types of mirror descent algorithms, we employ various strategies to demonstrate that the suboptimality gaps along the optimization trajectory can be bounded by the initial one, which may be of independent interest.